telerik/kendo-ui-core/docs/controls/editors/editor/overview.md

 ### Apply Readonly Functionality

-You can temporarily make the Editor readonly by using the following approach:
+You can make the Editor readonly by removing the `contenteditable` attribute of the widget's [`body`](/api/javascript/ui/editor#fields-body).
+While the Editor is readonly, the hyperlinks in its content become active and clicking on them will navigate the page.
+If this is undesired, prevent the hyperlink clicks.

     var editor = $("#editor").data("kendoEditor"),
         editorBody = $(editor.body);

     // make readonly
-    editorBody.removeAttr("contenteditable");
+    editorBody.removeAttr("contenteditable").find("a").on("click.readonly", false);

     // make editable
-    editorBody.attr("contenteditable", true);
+    editorBody.attr("contenteditable", true).find("a").off("click.readonly");

 ## Display